outlearn-content/outlearn-modules/modules/my-outlearn-module.md

 If you want to enrich your content with more features, this sample module has a few examples, including the Unfurled Link above, and the interactive features described in the next section.

+> Block quotes get special styling on Outlearn.
+They turn into highlight boxes.

 <!-- @section -->

 # Images and videos